 Sleep is important for recovery and helps you get the most out of your workout.
 Your sleep also impacts muscle loss by influencing hormone levels.

 Poor sleep is associated with high cortisol levels which hinder weight loss and support muscle degradation.
-Meanwhile, getting enough sleep increases human growth hormone, mostly peaks at during sleep, and aids in muscle growth.
+Meanwhile, getting enough sleep increases human growth hormone, mostly peaks during sleep, and aids in muscle growth.

 One study on women’s found that individuals who sleep less than 7 hours a day are more likely to be overweight or obese as compared to people who sleep for 8-9 hours per day.

-Thanks for reading this article, I hope this information will help you lose fat without losing muscle.
+Thanks for reading this article, I hope this information will help you lose belly fat without losing muscle.